Fried Coconut Shrimp is one of my favorite appetizers ever! It comes out so crispy, golden brown, and full of toasty coconut flavors.

 - Use large shrimp since shrimp shrinks when it cooks.
 I use a 1-pound 21-25 count shrimp package.
 Make sure it’s peeled, deveined, and with the tail on.

 - To get golden brown color: Make sure the oil is hot enough by doing the sizzle test – drop a little bit of breadcrumb into the oil and if it sizzles immediately, it’s good to go.
-Cook in batches to avoid overcrowding the pan
+Cook in batches.

 - Oven-baking option: Spray the shrimp with cooking spray arranged on a sheet pan lined with parchment paper.
 Bake at 400 degrees F for 15-20 minutes, flipping halfway through.